PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Methodology

 \textbf{Prediction Consistency Reward (PCR).} PCR evaluates the internal consistency between the majority vote of reasoning paragraphs and the final conclusion sentence $p^{(i)}_{M_i+1}$.
 In our dataset, we observe that all reasoning paragraphs typically agree when describing real or fake characteristics.
 Therefore, for intermediate paragraphs we set $R_{PCR}\!\left(p^{(i)}_{j}\right) = 1$ for simplicity.
-For the final paragraph, however, its reward is determined by whether its prediction matches the majority vote from the preceding paragraphs:
+For the final paragraph, however, its reward is determined by whether its prediction matches the majority vote from the preceding paragraphs.
+We define the majority vote as: